 Espoo Museum of Modern Art

-Mobile Guide to Tschabalala Self: Around the Way exhibition
+Mobile guide to the Tschabalala Self: Around the Way exhibition

 American artist Tschabalala Self (b.
 1990) regards herself primarily as a painter, although her works can also be seen as collages.
 In addition to painting with various pigments Self incorporates textiles, threads and printmaking in her works.
 She uses recycled materials and often draws details with a sewing machine.
 Her life-size sculptures are like three-dimensional paintings that form narrative scenes together with the works the on walls.